grouzen/cl-ngxmpp/README.md

 High-level part is in the package `cl-ngxmpp-client` (there is `xmpp` alias for it) — the most interesting part for users of the library.
-It hides all low-level stuff under the hood, instead of that, it gives you well-bounded entities such as: roster, message chat, groupchat, file transfer, etc. The basic use-case suggests reacting on incoming events defining hooks available for particular entity.
+It hides all low-level stuff under the hood, instead of that, it gives you well-bounded entities (futher I'll call them "domains") such as: roster, message chat, groupchat, file transfer, etc. The basic use-case suggests reacting on incoming events defining hooks available for particular entity.
 There is a simple EDSL which allows you to define your own XEPs easily.

 ## Diagram

 Not finished yet...

 ```

+                                      Global View

  +--------------------------------------------------------------------------------------+
  |                                                                                      |
  |     +-------------,                 Core (Low-level)                                 |